The Barn in Purley on Thames - a fine 18th century agricultural building - was again the venue for the 12th

 The event is organised by the West Berks Scrabble Club and all proceeds from the event were donated to the Club's selected charity.

-This year the Club has again selected the The Alzheimer's Society, and specifically it's 'Singing for the Brain' venture in Purley on Thames as the beneficial charity.
-Details of the Alzheimer's Society organisation can be obtained from here.
+This year the Club has again selected the Thames Valley and Chiltern Air Ambulance as the beneficial charity.
+Details of the Air Ambulance organisation can be obtained from here.

-In all 76 players participated in the event, which was somewhat down on previous year's attendances.
+In all 70 players participated in the event, which was somewhat down on previous year's attendances.
+It should have been 72 but 2 competitors took the scenic route through Berkshire and failed to find the venue.
 Despite the lower attendances, the £465 prize fund was maintained at the same level as previous years.

-In the B division Andy Grey and Reeyaaz Goolamhossen shared the lead throughout the day until they met in the 6th round which Andy won and he went on to record the day’s only 100% record.
+In the B division Evelyn Wallace and Carol Bartlett shared the lead throughout the day until they met in the 5th round which Evelyn won and he went on to record a 100% record for the day.

 As part of this tournament, a trophy was given to the player from one of the three Berkshire clubs who

 performed best on the day, irrespective of division.
-The winner of this trophy was David Sutton, who also won the title in 2006.
+The winner of this trophy was Fran Burling, who also won the title in 2007.

 Both this trophy and the trophy for the overall winner of the tournament are perpetual trophies sponsored by Fujitsu Services as part of their Impact On Society programme.